Advanced Life SupportGuidelines for

 Ventricular Tachycardia (VT)

-pulseless VT is electrical defibrillation.
+for pulseless VT is electrical defibrillation.

 See Advanced Life Support